govuk-one-login/stub-oauth-client/src/cri-crypto-utils/README.md

 Ensure node is installed and run npm i to install the package dependencies

 #### Config
-There are series of class in the `config` folder inside the orange-team directory.
+There are series of class in the `config` folder inside the cri-crypto-utils directory.
 The classes should be treated as config are mean't to simply input into the script files, rather specifying them on the commandline.
 - env-config.ts wraps the .env file
 - private-key-jwt-auth-config.ts (has minimal for claims used to make a token request)
 - shared-claimset-config contain a vcClaimSet which can be used in the JAR can change before running the test.

 ### Creating a JAR payload request
 This involves running:
-`npx ts-node src/orange-team/create-jar-request-payload.ts`
-or

 running `npm run jr`

 the output would be of the following format: